hyperledger/firefly-ethconnect/README.md

 A capped collection can be used in MongoDB to limit the storage.
 For example to store only the last 1000 replies received.

-### Scale and message ordering - nonce management
+### Nonce management for Scale and Message Ordering

 The transaction pooling/execution logic within an Ethereum node is based upon the concept of a `nonce`, which must be incremented exactly once each time a transaction is submitted from the same Ethereum address.
-There can be no gaps in the nonce values, or messages build up in the `queued transaction` pool waiting for the gap to be filled.
+There can be no gaps in the nonce values, or messages build up in the `queued transaction` pool waiting for the gap to be filled (which is the responsibility of the sender to fill).
 This allows for deterministic ordering of transactions sent by the same sender.

 The management of this `nonce` pushes complexity back to the application tier - especially for horizontally scaled Enterprise applications sending many transactions using the same sender.
 By using an ordered Messaging stream to submit messages into the Ethereum network, many applications are able to delegate this complexity to kaleido-io/ethconnect.

 The kaleido-io/ethconnect bridge contains all the logic necessary to communicate with the node to determine the next nonce, and also to cope with multiple requests being in flight within the same block, for the same sender (including [with IBFT](https://github.com/ethereum/EIPs/issues/650#issuecomment-360085474)).

+When using the bridge, an application can submit simple YAML/JSON formatted transactions in a highly parallel way across many instances using the same sender address to the bridge over HTTPS/Kafka _without_ a nonce.
+Then through ordered message delivery and nonce management code within the kaleido-io/ethconnect bridge it will be assigned a nonce and submitted into the Ethereum node.

 If a sender needs to achieve exactly-once delivery of transactions (vs. at-least-once) it is still necessary to allocate the nonce within the application and pass it into kaleido-io/ethconnect in the payload.
 This allows the sender to control allocation of nonces using its internal state store / locking.

+> There's a good summary of at-least-once vs. exactly-once semantics in the [Akka documentation](https://doc.akka.io/docs/akka/current/general/message-delivery-reliability.html?language=scala#discussion-what-does-at-most-once-mean-)

 Given many Enterprise scenarios involve writing hashed proofs of completion of an off-chain transaction to a shared ledger (vs. performing the actual transaction on the chain), at-least-once delivery is sufficient in a wide range of cases.
-Smart Contracts can simply re-store the proof.
+Smart Contracts can be implemented in an idempotent way, to re-store or discard the proof if submitted twice.

+An `idempotent` interface is one that can be called multiple times with the same input, and achieve the same result.
+By example, if you were using an interface on an online shopping system and clicked the `Complete order` button twice, you could tell if their interface was idempotent by whether you received one parcel at your house (idempotent) or two (not idempotent).

+In the case of storing a hashed proof of an external event, this can be achieved quite trivially.
+Some examples as follows:
+- The hash itself is a key into a map, and if on submission it is already found in the map the duplicate submission is discarded (if the other parts of the proof such as the originating address or metadata differ, this should be flagged as an error).
+- There is a transaction identifier known to all external parties to the off-chain transaction, and this is used as a key into a map of transactions.
+- In a voting scenario with multiple signed copies of a proof being submitted, the public address of each sender (whether an Ethereum address, or other off-chain cryptography) is used as a key into a map of votes.

 ## Why Kafka?